ZIP Full-Flat Experience with ZIPAIR – Tokyo, Japan to Houston, Texas

 FYI – this marked my 1st time flying Full-Flat with ZIPAIR.

 MoVernie FUN FACT: ZIPAIR likes to keep things simple.
 Every flight, they offer 2 flight options.
-Economy seat or Full-Flat.
+Economy seat or ZIP Full-Flat.

 Once you are at Terminal 1 train station, look for the trolley station and grab a trolley as it’s FREE.
 Put in your big luggage, carry-on or backpack.
 It will make your life easier by pushing the trolley.

-Since ZIPAIR counter is on the 4th floor, you will have to take a few escalators to get there, but it’s not so bad.
+Since ZIPAIR counter is on the 4th floor, you will have to take a few escalators up to get there, but it’s not so bad.

-Look for an available kiosk that has the ZIPAIR logo and then do you usual check-in.
-I provided my passport for the machine to scan and then my travel INFO such as my first name, last name and you just need to verify if the destination is correct, your name is correct.
+At the machine, I provided my passport for the machine to scan and I just need to verify if the destination is correct and if my travel INFO is correct on the kiosk.
 Double check if everything is accurate and then the machine will print out your boarding pass.

 Next up, look for the ZIPAIR counter on the same floor.
 If you couldn’t find it, look for ZIPAIR staff (most wearing ZIPAIR logo uniform).
 There usually is a short line, wait for your turn.
-The staff will look at your passport and your boarding pass to ensure you are lining up the right line.
+The staff will look at your passport and your boarding pass to ensure you are lining up at the right line.

 Now Boarding – ZIPAIR